01

 06

 Your world's rules.
 They don't have to be our world's rules, but they have to be consistent — and they have to feel like they emerged from the world's nature rather than being invented on the fly.
-If magic exists in your world, its existence has social, political, and military consequences the world has adapted to.
 Rules that only apply when convenient aren't rules.
 They're plot devices.

 07